PacktPublishing/LLM-Engineers-Handbook/README.md

 Also, we provide instructions on how to set everything up in **Chapter 11**, section **Adding LLMOps to the LLM Twin**.

-# ZenML pipelines
+# Usage of pipelines and other tools

 All the ML pipelines will be orchestrated behind the scenes by [ZenML](https://www.zenml.io/).
+A few exceptions exist when running utility scrips, such as exporting or importing from the data warehouse.

 The ZenML pipelines are the entry point for most processes throughout this project.
 They are under the `pipelines/` folder.
 Thus, when you want to understand or debug a workflow, starting with the ZenML pipeline is the best approach.